 The result of this process is sweet, smooth cups of coffee with huge mouthfeel in addition to muted acidity.
 The Costa Rica Las Lajas Black Honey Alma Negra is a good example of this coffee as it offers a sweet fruit flavor.

-How Is Honey Processed Coffee Different From Washed, Natural or Black Honey?
+How Is Honey Processed Coffee Different than Other Processes

 As we have already stated, there are many coffee processing methods.
 The honey process, the black honey processed method, and the pulped natural coffee methods are only a few of them.